alvistack/ansible-collection-kubernetes/README.md

 ### Bootstrap Ansible and Roles

-Start by cloning the Alvistack-Ansible repository, checkout the corresponding branch, and init with `git submodule`, then bootstrap Python3 + Ansible with provided helper script:
+Start by cloning the repository, checkout the corresponding branch, and init with `git submodule`, then bootstrap Python3 + Ansible with provided helper script:

     # GIT clone the development branch
     git clone --branch develop https://github.com/alvistack/ansible-collection-kubernetes